 - Discuss the meaning of the poem for comprehension and further analyze the lyrics.
 Ask what "went to town," "mind the music and the step," "with the girls be handy" mean.
 Find out who Captain Gooding was.
 Then, group students in pairs.
 Have them complete the activity sheet,

 - Divide the class into 4 groups.
-Assign the first, third, and fifth stanzas to three groups.
+Assign the first, second, and fthird stanzas to three groups.
 Assign the refrain to the fourth group.
-Students will practice reading hte poem aloud and perform it for other classes.
-They can design props such as coonskin caps with a feather stuck in them, a uniform for Washington, or characters dressed in period clothing.
+Students will practice reading the poem aloud and perform it for other classes.
+They can design props such as tricorn caps with a feather stuck in them, a uniform for Washington, or characters dressed in period clothing.
 You might even want to find a recipe for hasty pudding to try.
-Other historic patriotoc songs could be included in the presentation as well.
+Other historic patriotic songs could be included in the presentation as well.

 VocabularyDiscuss unfamiliar vocabulary encountered in the text: Some possible words are listed below.
 After identifying the difficult words, discuss them within the context of the text.